From December to April is summertime with hot and dry weather and temperatures ranging from 25° to 35°C. These are the best months for swimming.

-The resultant blanket of cloud and sea-mist extends from the south to about 200 km north of Lima, This garua dampens isolated coastel zones of vegetation (called lomas) and they are grazed by livestock driven down from the mountains.
-During the garua season, only the northern beaches near Tumbes are warm enough for pleasant swimming.
+The resulting cover of clouds and sea mist extends from the south to about 200 km north of Lima.
+This so-called “garua” dampens isolated coastal zones of vegetation (called “lomas”) and are grazed by livestock driven down from the mountains.
+During the “garua” season, only the northern beaches near Tumbes are warm enough for a pleasant swim.

-Peru’s high season is from Jun to August, which is the best time for hiking the Inca Trail or trekking and climbing elsewhere in the country.
-At this time the days are generally clear and sunny, though nights can be very cold at high altitude.
-The highlands can be visited at other times of the year, though during the wettest months from November to April some roads become impassable and hiking trails can be very muddy.
+Peru’s main season starts in June and lasts till August, which is the best time for hiking on the Inca Trail or for trekking and climbing elsewhere in the country.
+At this time, the days are generally bright and sunny, although the nights can be very cold at high altitudes.
+The highland can also be visited at other times of the year, although in the wettest months from November to April, some roads are inaccessible and hiking trails can be very muddy.

 In the jungle areas in the south, a cold front can pass at night.
 November – April is the rainy season, whenever there can be heavy rains, humidity, and heat.
 During the season, it only rains for a few hours at a time, which is not enough to ruin your journey, but enough to make some roads virtually impassable.

 April to October is the dry season having temperatures of up to 35°C. This is the best time to visit the jungle.
 In the jungle areas of the south, a cold front can pass through at night.